Study abroad: inbound students

 What are the English language requirements for the Study Abroad programme?

-Minimum English language level (for students whose first language is not English) is IELTS 6.0 or equivalent, with no component less than 5.5.
+Minimum English language level is IELTS 6.0 or equivalent, with no component less than 5.5.
 A few subject areas require IELTS 6.5 with no component less than 6.0.
 More information on alternative English language tests that we are currently accepting is available on our English Language Requirements page.